-Moreover, each artist will select a protégé or emerging artist who will receive an AFA Young Artist Prize, worth $2,500 each.
-These young artists will receive their awards in 2017 and be revealed beginning in March.
+Moreover, each artist was asked to nominate a protégé or emerging artist to receive an AFA Young Artist Prize, worth $2,500 each.

 Through the AFA Young Artist Prizes, our hope is for our Influential Alberta Artists to help guide the AFA to build relationships with the next generation of artists who will lead us and the arts community through the next 25 years and beyond.

 Throughout the summer of 2016, we shared interesting and fun stories from the AFA's 25 year history, published on our news feed.
 Dive into the AFA's past!

 - AFA Origins